IBM/hdp-search-spark-recommender/README.md

 ### 3. Setup DSX Local

 This code pattern was tested using [DSX Desktop](https://www.ibm.com/products/data-science-experience), a lightweight version of DSX Local intended for standalone use and optimized for local development.
-For production deployments it is recommended to use DSX Local with a three node configuration, for information on how to do that, see the [DSX Install Docs](https://content-dsxlocal.mybluemix.net/docs/content/local/welcome.html).
+For production deployments it is recommended to use DSX Local with a three node configuration.
+For information on how to do that, see the [DSX Install Docs](https://content-dsxlocal.mybluemix.net/docs/content/local/welcome.html).

-Additionally, DSX Local providing documentation on how to set up HDP to work with HDP!
+Additionally, DSX Local provides documentation on how to set up HDP to work with DSX!
 Check out [Set up an HDP cluster for DSX](https://content-dsxlocal.mybluemix.net/docs/content/local/hdp.html) for more details.

 ### 4. Setup a Livy gateway